Australian Share Market

 Bear Market Summary (1996-2004)

-See more details in the
+See more details in the Members Area of the Share Market Toolbox.

-2007 to 2011
+2007 to 2016

 Summary CHART

-This chart (as at 29 September 2011) represents just the last three lines in the table above - including two bear markets and a correction.
+This chart (as at April 2014) represents just the last three lines in the table above - including two bear markets and a correction.
 Note:

 • The bull market that started in 2003 (not shown on this chart) ended in late 2007 at point "S", from where the market fell more than 10% before recovering to a new high at "S2".
-(See Bull Market "R" on the Summary Chart above, or a more detailed version of this 4-year bull market in the Members' Area.)
+(See Bull Market "R" on the Summary Chart, or a more detailed version of this 4-year bull market in the Members' Area.)

 • The bear market labelled "S2" in the table above commenced at point "S2" on the weekly chart at right.
 The dip between points S and S2 is not so apparent on a monthly chart.